Blog

 What does a career as an Audio Describer look like?

 You must be able to be a good communicator.
 For example, if you’re describing a production such as Macbeth, you must be able to explain in detail what the Actors who play the witches are wearing, the facial expressions they are using and the way they move around the space.
-With the appropriate training you will be able to ensure you are able to provide an individual with enough description, detail and support in their day-to-day life.
+With the appropriate training you will be able to ensure you are able to provide an audience with enough description to bring the show visually to life.

 References: